+The VarColorStop format uses a base/sequence scheme to index into mapping data.
+Also, applying variation deltas to an F2DOT14 value requires special handling.
+See 5.7.11.4 for details.

 A color line is defined by an array of color stop records plus an extend mode.
 Two color-line table formats are defined: one that allows for variation of color stop offsets positions or of alpha values, and one that does not.
 Different paint table formats for gradients use one or the other of the color line formats.

 ColorLine table: